Northstrix/Midbar/README.md

 Midbar (Teensy 4.1 Version) is the Teensy 4.1 version of the Midbar V5.0 that supports the USB keyboard.

+Midbar (Teensy 4.1 Version) V2.0 is the first version of Midbar that can function as a USB keyboard.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: